How it works: Slack for software development

 - How to coordinate user feedback, requirements and sprint planning across agile teams

-- Ways to reduce meetings and siloed emails with asynchronous huddle meetings and communication
+- Ways to reduce meetings and siloed emails with asynchronous stand-ups and communication

 - How you can integrate agile planning tools such as Jira, Asana and Trello